-Planned Parenthood leads the country with the most up-to-date medical standards and guidelines for health care, including abortion.
+You can count on Planned Parenthood for expert, quality sexual and reproductive health care, including abortion.
 We regularly review new medical research and get updates from groups like the U.S. Centers for Disease Control and Prevention, the World Health Organization, and the American College of Obstetrics and Gynecology.

 Serious problems after an abortion are very rare.
 But like any medicine or medical procedure, there are some risks.
 Learn more about the risks of in-clinic abortion and the risks of the abortion pill.